Jimmie Johnson: 2012

 Johnson won his first race of the season one week later in the Bojangles' Southern 500 at Darlington.
 The win was also Rick Hendrick's 200th NASCAR Cup Series win.
 A week later, he matched Gordon and Dale Earnhardt with three wins in the NASCAR Sprint All-Star Race after winning the 2012 NASCAR Sprint All-Star Race.
 Next, in the Coca-Cola 600, Johnson finished eleventh in the race after a penalty on lap 354.
 After the Coca-Cola 600, Johnson went on to win his second race of the season in the FedEx 400.
 In the Pocono 400, he recorded a fourth-place finish after starting 24th on the grid.
 During the next two races, Johnson placed fifth, moving him to fourth in the standings.
 Afterward, Johnson finished sixth after winning his first pole position of the season in the Quaker State 400.
 However, in the Coke Zero 400, Johnson finished 36th after retiring from a crash on lap 124.
 After finishing seventh during the Lenox Industrial Tools 301, Johnson recorded his third victory of the season and his fourth career win at the Indianapolis Motor Speedway, tying Jeff Gordon for what was the record for the most wins in the Brickyard 400.

-At Michigan, he was leading late in the race with six laps to go when his engine blew up, giving the race to Greg Biffle.
+At Michigan, Johnson was leading late in the race with six laps to go when his engine blew up, giving the race to Greg Biffle.

 After making the NASCAR Chase for the Championship, Johnson secured three straight top-five finishes in the GEICO 400, Sylvania 300 and AAA 400.
-Following a seventeenth place finish in Good Sam Roadside Assistance 500, Johnson recorded four top-ten finishes, including two consecutive wins from the pole position at Martinsville and Texas, which was his sixtieth win in the series, to take a seven-point lead over Brad Keselowski.
+Following a seventeenth-place finish in Good Sam Roadside Assistance 500, Johnson recorded four top-ten finishes, including two consecutive wins from the pole position at Martinsville and Texas, which was his sixtieth win in the series, to take a seven-point lead over Brad Keselowski.
 Johnson was able to hold off Keselowski's hard racing, which even prompted Tony Stewart to say that he was driving with a "death wish".
 At Phoenix, Johnson blew a right front tire, which caused him to collide into the wall and finish in the 32nd position.
 He was racing for the win and the championship the following week at Homestead, but his chances of winning the championship were over after he had a pit road penalty and had a gear failure and he finished 36th in that race, and finished third in the Drivers Championship behind Keselowski and Bowyer.